rvergne/LandSeed/README.md

 ### Declare a new feature<a name="newfeature"></a>

-Create a new file in shaders/features/ folder.
+Create a new file in src/shader_code/features/ folder.
 Inside, please use the common header as specified below so your feature can be automatically included in the librairy.
 After the common header, start the code with your tag in commentary, and end your code with @END tag.
+PLEASE USE THE MAIN FUNCTION NAME OF YOUR FEATURE AS TAG AND FILE NAME !! (your_function.frag as file name)

 Put your feature code between your tag and @END tag.
 You can use any existing util or feature adding it with the tag @INCLUDE TAG.
 The include should be between you function tag and it's beginning.
 Here is an example :
 ```